When specifying the environment "cloud" when creating or editing a test case, there are two ways to select elements.

 Figure 1 Selecting and launching the Cloud environment

-Once you start up the Cloud device, click the Element Detection mode start button displayed in the top right.
+Once you start up the cloud device, the element selection mode button appears the top right.
+Click it to start.

 The mode switches and element detection for the currently displayed screen will start automatically.

-Figure 3 State immediately after Element detection mode starts
+Figure 3 State immediately after Element selection mode starts

-Once detection ends, you can select the elements on the screen, just as you can after a normal UI scan.
-As in normal test creation, drag and drop UI elements to the area on the left side to create a test.
+Once detection ends, you can select the elements on the screen.
+Click UI elements to create a test.

-Figure 4 State in which Element detection mode is complete
+Figure 4 State in which Element selection mode is complete

-When you drop in UI elements, only the row you just dropped is selected (as an exception here, since this is the first step, the screen transition command will also be selected).
+When you click UI elements, only the row you just clicked is selected (as an exception here, since this is the first step, the screen transition command will also be selected).
 If you click the “Run” button in this state, only the line you just added will be run.

-Element detection will automatically restart once the execution is finished, so drag the elements for the next operation at this time.
-In this way, you can keep creating tests by repeating Element detection-->add operation-->add operation-->execution.
+Element detection will automatically restart once the execution is finished, so click the elements for the next operation at this time.
+In this way, you can keep creating tests by repeating Element selection-->add operation-->add operation-->execution.

 - Add Assertion (confirmation) command(s) as necessary.